CaracolDSA/caracolDSA.github.io/_posts/2022-12-30-Points-of-Unity.md

 4. Taking ecological pressure off humanity’s life-support ecosystems is a central goal of degrowth.

-## : 2.
+## :x 2.
 We affirm the need for a radical Green New Deal—without growth.

 1. We endorse DSA’s Green New Deal Principles and seek to expand upon them with our work, as they omit points that are critical to addressing the climate and broader ecological crisis.
 Transitioning to 100% renewable energy sources and shoring up infrastructure for climate resilience and sustainability will require massive public investments of financial and material resources.
 However, we can reduce the material intensity of the global energy transition as much as possible through energy demand reduction and prioritizing electrified mass transit instead of private automobiles, among other tactics.